Gareth Bale agrees to join MLS side Los Angeles FC on one-year deal after leaving Real Madrid

 The forward, a free agent after leaving Real Madrid this summer, had other offers but has chosen to move to California and the MLS.

+He later confirmed the move on his social media pages, saying: "See you soon, Los Angeles".
+It was accompanied by a video of Bale in a LAFC hat - something that was teased on the club's channels the previous evening as they posted their own video of the hat being sent in a box to Bale.

 Bale is looking to maintain his fitness ahead of Wales' appearance at the 2022 World Cup in Qatar.
-They qualified last month after beating Ukraine in their World Cup play-off final in Cardiff.
+They qualified last month after beating Ukraine in their World Cup play-off final in Cardiff with Bale's free-kick nodded home by Andriy Yarmolenko in the only goal of the game.

+Sky Sports News' Dharmesh Sheth said: "If we go back to just before that famous afternoon when Wales beat Ukraine in the World Cup Qualifiers, there was all sorts of speculation about Gareth Bale's future.
+If Wales had failed to qualify for the World Cup, there was even talk that Bale would retire from football altogether.

+"Then, when he did help Wales qualify for the World Cup for the first time in 64 years, there was even talk that he could join his hometown club, the club he supported as a boy in Cardiff City.

 Bale joined Real Madrid from Tottenham for a then-world-record fee of £85.1m in 2013 and often had a fractious relationship with fans and the hierarchy at the La Liga club.